Persistent Write Ahead Log

 }

-Each command must have unique identifier which is encoded transparently as a part of the log entry in WAL.
-This identifier is required by interpreter to correctly identify which serializer/deserializer must be called.
+Each command must have the unique identifier which is encoded transparently as a part of the log entry in WAL.
+Interpreter requires this identifier to correctly identify which serializer/deserializer must be called.
 Encoding of this identifier as a part of the custom serialization logic is not needed.

 Now the commands are described with their serialization logic.
-However, the interpreter still doesn't know how to interpet them.
+However, the interpreter still doesn't know how to interpret them.
 Let's derive from CommandInterpreter

 and write command handler for each command described above: